unjs/website/content/learn/articles/2024-03-11-url-shortener-with-nitro-on-cloudflare-pages.md

 This middleware will only run on `post` request.
 If header `origin` is different from the request origin, an error is thrown.

 > [!NOTE]
 > Please read [Cross-Site Request Forgery Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html) from OWASP to understand the CSRF protection.
+Verifing the `origin` header is a simple way to protect against CSRF but considered as an in-depth defense.
+It is recommended to use a more advanced protection like a token.

 ## Finally